apostrophecms/starter-kit-pro-essentials/README.md

 #### Frontend Assets With Your Own Build Process

-A sample webpack build is not included as standard equipment, as `ui/src` suffices for most needs, and the built-in, automatic Webpack configuration can be extended, per our public documentation.
+A sample webpack build is not included as standard equipment, as `ui/src` suffices for most needs, and the built-in, automatic Webpack configuration can be extended, per our public documentation and as illustrated.
 However, if you prefer to create your own webpack configuration, the typical pattern is to configure the output of your build process to be a `ui/public/something.js` file in any module in your Apostrophe project.

 #### Serving Static Files: Fonts and Static Images